-The first thing to consider before searching for an international medical elective is to determine your objectives.
-This will help you decide where to go, what to do, how long to go for, etc. It sounds like an arduous process but the subsequent steps are much quicker when you already have some details or personal preferences in mind.
-Don’t be embarrassed by what seems like superficial personal preferences that may heavily sway your decisions (i.e. tropical weather, learning a new culture, food, etc.) as these factors are still important to consider.
+The first thing to consider before searching for an international medical elective is to determine your learning objectives.
+This will help you decide where to go, what to do, how long to go for.

-After outlining a few objectives and perhaps narrowing down your ideas, it is a good idea to ask around, ask friends, family members, colleagues, fellow students, professors, and mentors.
+After outlining objectives and narrowing down your country and discipline of choice, it is a good idea to seek advice from friends, family, peers, professors or mentors.
 You never know where someone can have a connection that can make the whole process a whole lot easier.

-Ask if anyone you know has already taken part in an international medical elective and if they would recommend the organization/hospital.
-There are countless non-profits and volunteer organizations out there, both local and global, that have programs open to students wishing to do an elective abroad.
-These programs are so diverse that asking for a recommendation from a peer might help weed through the maze and ensure your safety while abroad.
-Recommendations and opinions about experiences, countries, hospitals, etc. can help you in your decision or make it an easier process.
+Consult our database to see if anyone has already taken part in an international medical elective in the area of choice, and what is their recommended organization/hospital.
+If you can’t find the ideal location in our database, don’t hesitate to ask; there are countless non-profits and volunteer organizations, both local and global, that have programs open to learners wishing to do an elective abroad.
+These programs are so diverse that asking for a recommendation from a peer might help honing on a perfect location and ensure your safety while abroad.

-Lastly, researching organizations online through search engines and online forums is an excellent way to feel out a few organizations and also a great resource when looking for opinions.
-Try searching for something general at first and then narrowing down a location or type of elective to help yield more specific results.
-Once you have found an organization that you are interested in going abroad with, call them and make sure it is a legitimate company.
-Asking questions like how long they have been doing these elective trips, what the application process is, how many volunteers they have each year, what a typical day will look like for you, what support systems are in place while you are away, any emergencies that anyone has ever had while on the ground etc.…
+Doing research of potential locations online is an excellent way to scope organizations and opinions.
+Try searching for general information at first, and then narrow down a location or type of elective to help yield more specific results.
+Once you have found an organization that interests you, contact them to make sure it is a legitimate organization.
+Asking questions like how long they have been offering electives, how many per year, how long does the application process take, what a typical day would be like for you, what support systems are in place while you are on-site, nighttime safety, any emergencies that anyone has ever had while on the ground and how it was managed.

 Find universities with medical schools

-If you have decided which country/countries you would like to target, you can find out which universities in that country have medical schools and determine if they accept international students for electives.
-If you have a specific specialty you would like to work in, you can also try directly contacting the departments of affiliate teaching hospital to medical schools to see if they would take an international medical student for an elective.
+One you have decided which country/countries you would like to visit, you can find which universities in that country have medical schools, and determine if they accept international students for electives.
+If you have a specific specialty you would like to work in, you can also contact the appropriate department of affiliate teaching hospital.

 - Mountain Fund